 - Email: firstname.lastname@example.org

 - Phone: 919-515-6383

-Karey A. Harwood is Associate Professor of Religious Studies in the Department of Philosophy and Religious Studies at North Carolina State University where she won the Outstanding Teacher Award from the College of Humanities and Social Sciences in 2010.
-She is also Associate Professor of Women’s and Gender Studies, a program in Interdisciplinary Studies at NC State.
-She received her Ph.D. from the Graduate Division of Religion at Emory University where she studied religious ethics and the sociology of religion and morality and was awarded a Woodrow Wilson Dissertation Grant in Women’s Health in 2001.
-The focus of her research has been in biomedical ethics and reproductive technologies.
+She received her Ph.D. in 2003 from Emory University, where she studied religious ethics and the sociology of religion and morality and was awarded a Woodrow Wilson Dissertation Grant in Women’s Health.
+The focus of her research has been primarily in biomedical ethics and reproductive technologies.
 Her book, The Infertility Treadmill: Feminist Ethics, Personal Choice, and the Use of Reproductive Technologies, examined both the social context of reproductive technologies and the individual experience of infertility, including the tendency of reproductive technologies to function as a consumeristic rite of passage in coming to terms with infertility.
-Her more recent work grows out of civic engagement with public education in North Carolina and focuses on competing world views vying to shape public education in a 21st century democratic society.
+More recent work has focused on egg freezing, repro-genetic technologies, and eugenics.

 Teaching and Research Interests